 - 10 cups chicken stock

-- ½ cup uncooked acini di pepe pasta (or any small pasta variety- suggestions in blog post)
+- ½ cup uncooked acini di pepe pasta, or any small pasta variety- suggestions in blog post

 - 4 cups fresh baby spinach

-- 1 cup freshly grated parmigiano for topping (parmesan)
+- 1 cup freshly grated parmigiano for topping, parmesan

 - Kosher salt and Freshly ground black pepper to taste

-1 recipe for Italian Meatballs
+- 1 recipe Italian meatballs

 Instructions